leaselabsco/test-engineer/README.md

 ### What We're Interested In

-* Chosen techniques/methods/deisgn used to make calls (For the HTTP/REST API client library, can use HTTParty gem)
+* Architecture/techniques/design used to make calls (For the HTTP/REST API client library, can use HTTParty gem)
 * Integrity of functionality
 * Organization
 * Proper error handling